hanimuhamed/guppy/README.md

 # GetSetPixel

-GetSetPixel is a visual algorithm-learning game inspired by pixel art and programming puzzles.
-World 1 focuses on pattern generation with a single API: `setPixel(x, y, color)`.
+GetSetPixel is a visual coding puzzle game inspired by pixel art and programming puzzles.

 ## Stack